tonymngo/entity-resolution-challenge/README.md

 I tuned the model a final time and fit on all training examples.
 The precision, recall, and f1-score of training set are as follow:

-- precision = 1.0
+- precision = 100%
-- recall = 0.9694444444444444
+- recall = 96.94%
-- f1-score = 0.9844851904090269
+- f1-score = 98.45%

 I preprocessed the test set and used this model to predict the matched pairs, then output to matches_test.csv in the current folder.
+The results of testing are as follow:

+- precision = 99.57%
+- recall = 97.08%
+- f1-score = 98.31%

 Final parameters of model:
 ```python